Salk-Harnessing-Plants-Initiative/excel-barcode-scanner-guide/README.md

 Excel technique that allows you to quickly scan a barcode (or QR code) to find a row and manually input a value associated with that row.
 In our lab we are using this to scan plants and record measurements while in the greenhouse.

 # Steps
+*You can download `example_spreadsheet.xlsx` for the Excel document used in the steps below.*

 1. Obtain a barcode or QR code scanner which can be configured to add a custom suffix upon a scan.
 A lot of scanners have this functionality for carriage returns (`Enter`), but in our case we need it to be able to have `Tab` as the suffix.
     1. We happened to go with this scanner: https://www.amazon.com/REALINN-Wireless-Rechargeable-Automatic-Warehouse/dp/B07W5Q48M5/.
 Refer to Page 16 of the [manual](https://github.com/Salk-Harnessing-Plants-Initiative/excel-barcode-scanner-guide/blob/main/RL6200W%20Manual%20V1.0.pdf) (`RL6200W Manual V1.0.pdf`) to configure the scanner to give `Tab` instead of carriage return and the end of each scan.